dmd-program/dmd-100-master/introduction/about-this-course.md

 ### Book

 We will be reading _Design and Truth_ by Robert Grudin.
-You will need to purchase a copy of this book.
-Students get [free Amazon Prime](https://www.amazon.com/gp/help/customer/display.html?nodeId=201133690) shipping.
+You will need to [purchase a copy of Design and Truth](https://yalebooks.yale.edu/book/9780300171310/design-and-truth/).

 ### Course author